 - Select the Coding assistance for Node.js checkbox.

 Please note that the Node.js Core library is version-specific.
-If you change the version of your Node.js on the Node.js and NPM page, you need to click Enable again.
+So if you change the version of your Node.js on the Node.js and NPM page, you need to select the checkbox again.
 After that CLion creates a new library for this new version.